deghq/nugetserver/README.md

 ## Checkout
 [release]: etc/NuGetServer.zip

 Clone the repo to your local machine.
 Just git clone https://github.com/cr4papps/nugetserver.git.
-Or download the zip [file][release].
+Or download the zip [file][release] and put it in your IIS.
+And if you do this, please mind that in the examples below you need to configure your server's path in the publish_nuget batch file.
+Might be http://SOMEIP/nuget or whatever you want.

 ## Run
 Open the HWNugetServer.sln to your Visual Studio and run the app.
 Or again, download the zip [file][release].